 Scalable design with media conversion.

 Network test access points (TAPs) are hardware tools that allow you to monitor and access your network.
-Bypass TAPs (active TAPs) are used with in-line, active security appliances such as next generation firewalls and intrusion prevention systems.
+Bypass TAPs (active TAPs), also referred to as a 'bypass switch', are used with inline, active security appliances such as next generation firewalls and intrusion prevention systems.
 Garland Technology bypass TAPs are purpose-built hardware devices that let you see every bit, byte and packet.®

 Bypass TAPs are used to connect a monitored network segment to an in-line active appliance and monitor the device's health.
 If your security device goes off-line for any reason the bypass TAP will automatically 'switch to bypass mode’ keeping your network link up while you to resolve the issue.